connexcs/docs/docs/far-end-nat-traversal.md

 This is the preferred method because it's easier and more efficient.
 To apply this kind of fix at the carrier level rather than requiring each individual customer to perform complex configuration changes to their equipment.

-## What NAT detection methods does ConnexCS use?
+## NAT detection methods used by ConnexCS

 * Tests if the client has a private IP address--as defined by RFC1918--in the Contact field of the SIP message.
 * Tests if the client has contacted ConnexCS from an address different from the one in the Via field.